Propose mechanisms for the following base-catalyzed condensation... | Channels for Pearson+

 Textbook Question

-Propose mechanisms for the following base-catalyzed condensations, with dehydration. (a) 2,2-dimethylpropanal with acetaldehyde
+Propose mechanisms for the following base-catalyzed condensations, with dehydration. (b) benzaldehyde with propionaldehyde

 Verified Solution